|

 Stovetop Method:

-3. Add Liquid: Pour in the vegetable broth and non-dairy milk, making sure it covers the potatoes.
-You can adjust the quantity based on your preferred soup thickness.
+3. Add Liquid: Pour in the vegetable broth and non-dairy milk, covering the potatoes.
+Adjust the quantity based on your preferred soup thickness.

-5. Seasoning: Add your desired seasonings, such as salt, pepper, and any herbs or spices.
+5. Seasoning: Add your desired seasonings, such as salt, pepper, and herbs or spices.

 6. Blending or Mashing (Optional): If you like a creamier texture, you can use a potato masher or immersion blender to break down some of the potatoes, giving the soup a thicker consistency.